ResurgentDev/local-rag-ollama-basic-demo/README.md

+---

+📦 **Completed Demo Project** 📦

+This repository is a finalized demonstration of a basic [RAG pipeline/feature set].
+Its purpose is to provide a simple, lightweight example for learning and reference.

+While no active development or collaboration is planned, feedback is always welcome, and minor fixes or refinements may still occur.
+If you find value in this project, feel free to explore or get in touch with any questions!

+---

 # Local-RAG-Ollama Basic Demo

 A minimal demonstration of implementing a local RAG (Retrieval-Augmented Generation) system using Ollama.
 This basic demo illustrates foundational RAG concepts with minimal complexity and will remain unchanged to serve as a learning reference - for active development, see [local-rag-ollama](https://github.com/ResurgentDev/local-rag-ollama).